craftcms/docs/docs/4.x/dev/controller-actions.md

 :::

 ::: warning
 Note that _all_ custom fields can updated by users.
-For this reason, you should not assume that custom fields are protected from modification simply because they are not included in the form.
+For this reason, you should not assume that custom fields are protected from modification simply because they are omitted from the form.
 :::

 #### Supported Params